 TIBStoredProc is used to execute a stored procedure (on the Database Server), and one that does not generate a results set.
 It generated the SQL needed to execute the procedure, and hence avoids the programmer having to code this themselves.
-Advanced users may prefer to use embedded SQL (see 5.1.7).
+Advanced users may prefer to use embedded SQL (see 5.1.7) or TIBSQL (see 5.4).